Sav22999/common-voice-android/README.md

 If you want to help to develop this app, you can open an “Issue” an send feedback about the features or bugs.
 In the “Screenshots” folder there are update screenshots of the app status and in the “Screenshots”>“Draft” you can find the original (initial) idea about the app.

+### Screenshots

+You can find updated screenshots in the “Screenshots” folder.

 ### License

 The license of *Common Voice Android* is GPLv3.